 At the latest TSC meeting held on October 18th, the members reviewed key points and discussed comments received on the implementation framework report for the mobility management program including the recommendations.
 We determined what the necessary action items are for each of the attending jurisdictions to obtain their agencies/jurisdictions formal consent to participate in the developing mobility management program.
-Input received will also help shape the Phase I "White Paper" which should be completed by the consultant team in October/November and will be followed by a series of board presentations and the routing of an agreement.
+Input received will also help shape the Phase I "White Paper" which should be completed in October followed by board presentations.
 Full project completion, Phase II, is scheduled for June 2023.
 (Staff contact: Crystal Odum)